beggers-zzz/coelacanth/README.md

 Issues
 ------

-This is my first real-sized project that I'm doing on my own, and I also don't have much experience with C. Comments and constructive criticism are appreciated!
+This is the first real-sized project that I'm doing on my own, and I also don't have much experience with C. Comments and constructive criticism are appreciated!
 If something seems amiss, open an issue or drop me a line at <ben.eggers36@gmail.com>.